Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Missing Data

-For Gaussian data, the EM algorithm of \citet{dempster-laird-rubin:77} imputes missing values by alternating between an \textsc{E}-step that computes the expected log-likelihood using the most recent parameter estimates, and an \textsc{M}-step that maximizes the expected log-likelihood.
+The EM algorithm of \citet{dempster-laird-rubin:77} imputes missing values by alternating between an \textsc{E}-step that computes the expected log-likelihood using the most recent parameter estimates, and an \textsc{M}-step that maximizes the expected log-likelihood.
 In cases when the expected log-likelihood is difficult to compute, the Expectation-Conditional Maximization algorithm of \citet{meng-rubin:93} can be considered. \citet{schneider:01} considers a ridge-regression based regularized EM algorithm for imputing missing values in climate data.

-Missing at random can be a reasonable characterization in observational studies and surveys when respondents may not answer all questions at all times.
-But there are situations when the assumption is not appropriate.
-For example, high income survey respondents may be more likely to ignore questions with tax consequences.
-As discussed in \citet{abdik}, treatment may be given at the end of the sample, but it may also be staggered or bunched by design of the experiment.
-Hence the assumption is inappropriate is when potential outcomes are treated as missing values.
+But as \citet{honaker-king:10} noted, methods that work well in a cross-section setting tend not to work well in panel data that exhibit dependence across units and over time.
+Imputing the missing values using the Kalman filter such as discussed in \citet{shumway-stoffer:82} remains a popular time series approach, but it is fully parametric.
+Dropping a series altogether because of partially missing data could lead to a huge loss of information.
+In the FRED-MD database of over 130 series for example, as many as 30 series can be discarded even though some are missing for only a handful of months (about 2\% of the observations in the panel) over the sample 1960:01 to 2018:12.